mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Creates a collection-level change stream and ensures that the server-side cursor has been created.

 This operation proxies the collection's ``watch`` method and supports the same arguments and options.
-Test files SHOULD NOT use the collection's ``watch`` operation directly for reasons discussed in `Supported Entity Types`_.
-Test runners MUST ensure that the server-side cursor is created (i.e. ``aggregate`` is executed) as part of this operation and before the resulting change stream might be saved with
+Test files SHOULD NOT use the collection's ``watch`` operation directly for reasons discussed in `ChangeStream
+<entity_changestream_>`_.
+Test runners MUST ensure that the server-side
+cursor is created (i.e. ``aggregate`` is executed) as part of this operation and before the resulting change stream might be saved with `operation.saveResultAsEntity <operation_saveResultAsEntity_>`_.
-`operation.saveResultAsEntity <operation_saveResultAsEntity_>`_.

 Test runners MUST NOT iterate the change stream when executing this operation